nwg-piotr/nwg-shell/index.md

 - Author: Piotr Miller & [Contributors](https://github.com/nwg-piotr/nwg-shell-config/graphs/contributors)
 - License: MIT

-You may use the nwg-shell components as a DIY kit with pieces to choose from.
 This program is a GUI to configure all the components in one place, together with the most essential third-party applications.
 This involves significant interference with the basic sway config, using included files, that are modified on the fly from the GUI level.
 Even though you no longer need to edit "dotfiles" manually, you can still do it if you want.
 Not recommended for beginners.

 ![2022-07-20-020818_screenshot](https://user-images.githubusercontent.com/20579136/179869662-ed91b9a7-1490-4e06-9693-9dab1db29e54.png)